projectacrn/acrn-hypervisor/doc/tutorials/cpu_sharing.rst

   With this scheduler, vCPU works in Work-Conserving mode, which always tries to keep resources busy, and will run once it is ready.
 The idle thread can run when the vCPU thread is blocked.

+- **IO sensitive Round Robin scheduler**:

+  The IORR (IO sensitive Round Robin) scheduler supports multiple vCPUs running on one pCPU, scheduled by a IO sensitive round robin policy.

+- **Priority based scheduler**:

+  The priority based scheduler can support vCPU scheduling based on their pre-configured priorities.
+A vCPU can be running only if there is no higher priority vCPU running on the same pCPU.
+For example, in some cases, we have two VM, one VM can be configured to use **PRIO_LOW** and the other one to use **PRIO_HIGH**, then the vCPU of the **PRIO_LOW** VM can only be running when the vCPU of the "PRIO_HIGH" VM voluntarily relinquish the usage of the pCPU.

 - **Borrowed Virtual Time scheduler**: